About the Profession

 The Physician Assistant is a licensed health professional qualified by specialized academic and clinical education to perform medical tasks traditionally undertaken by physicians, while practicing under the supervision and responsibility of a licensed physician.
 PAs provide essential diagnostic, therapeutic, preventative, and health maintenance services in primary and specialty care settings.

 The Medical University of South Carolina (MUSC) Physician Assistant Studies (PAS) program awards a Master of Science in Physician Assistant Studies degree (MSPAS).
-MUSC is an academic teaching hospital and the PAS program benefits from the vast resources available from the University.
-Students participate in interprofessional and simulation.
-MUSC PAS students are also involved in projects within the local community as well as international mission trips.
+MUSC is an academic teaching hospital and the PAS program benefits from the vast resources available from the University including access to interprofessional experiences and simulation technology.
+MUSC PAS students also support free clinics as well as participate in international mission trips.
 In addition to our outstanding resources and opportunities for student involvement outside the classroom, we have dedicated faculty who pride themselves in their students' success.

 About the Program